berkeley-stat243/stat243-fall-2018/assignments/first_two_weeks.md

 - (Required) Please turn in, **in class on Monday August 27 at 2:10 pm**, answers **on paper** to the first 10 problems at the end of this [tutorial on using the bash shell](https://github.com/berkeley-scf/tutorial-using-bash/archive/master.zip).
-This is not a formal problem set, so you don't need to worry about formatting - handwritten and just showing your code is fine.
+This is not a formal problem set, so you don't need to worry about formatting nor do you need to put your answers in your Github class repository - handwritten or typed and just showing your code is fine.
 I just want to make sure you've worked through the tutorial.
 You don't need to look at all the sections in the tutorial.
 Please see units/unit2-bash.pdf in the course repository for a list of the